 Local governments have been left to set their own restrictions, and those restrictions vary from county to county, even city to city, from day to day.

-Some counties, such as Miami-Dade and Monroe County, require masks in public at all times with stiff penalties on violators.
+Some counties require masks in public at all times with stiff penalties on violators.

 - Wear a mask in public to protect yourself and others

 - Maintain social distancing to reduce your exposure to the virus